Document Type : Original Article

 Abstract

-Methods: This research was conducted with a three-blind randomized clinical trial method on 92 primiparous women (46 in the intervention group and 46 in the placebo group).
+Methods: This triple-blind cllinical trial was conducted in 2024 on 92 primiparous women referred to Mahdieh Hospital, Tehran (46 in the intervention group and 46 in the placebo group).
 After delivery, for 10 days, every 12 hours, ointment for local use on the incision area was prescribed for both study groups.
-Data collection tools include demographic questionnaire, checklist of obstetrics and gynecology information, health status form and visual analog scale.
-Data analysis was done using SPSS statistical software and chi-square, independent t, Fisher's exact and two-way ANOVA.
+Data collection tools include demographic questionnaire, obstetrics and gynecology information checklist, health status form and visual analog scale.
+Data analysis was done using SPSS statistical software (version 21) and chi-square, independent t, Fisher's exact and two-way ANOVA.
+P<0.05 was considered significant.

-Findings: There was a statistically significant difference between the use of ointment containing jojoba oil and pain in general in 3 measurement modes, and 71.1% of the changes made in the pain variable were due to the use of ointment containing jojoba oil.
-By comparing the average wound healing in three stages, it was found that the trend of pain reduction in the intervention group on the 5th day after delivery and the 10th day after delivery was more than the control group (p=0.001)
+Results: There was a statistically significant difference between the use of ointment containing jojoba oil and pain in general in 3 measurement modes (p<0.001), and 71.1% of the changes made in the pain variable was due to the use of ointment containing jojoba oil.
+Comparing the mean wound healing in three stages showed that the trend of pain reduction in the intervention group on the 5th day after delivery and the 10th day after delivery was more than the control group (p=0.001).

 Conclusion: Ointment containing jojoba oil reduces the intensity of pain caused by episiotomy in primiparous women.